 - Use major appliances in early morning or after 7 p.m., when energy demand is lower.

 - Turn off lights, air conditioners, computers, televisions, and other electronics when not in use.

 Avoid strenuous activity and stay mindful of physical signs of dehydration:

 - If you have heart disease, asthma or other lung disease, avoid strenuous activity to reduce heat-related illness.

 - Symptoms of dehydration and heat cramps include dizziness, fatigue, faintness, headaches, muscle cramps and increased thirst.

 - Drink water often.
 Do not wait until you are thirsty.

-- Seek shady spots; wear a hat, preferably with a wide brim and use plenty of sunscreen.
+- When out for essential needs, seek shady spots; wear a hat, preferably with a wide brim and use plenty of sunscreen.

 Occasionally hot weather adds strain to the power grid.
 To learn about any planned Flex Alerts, West Hollywood community members can call Southern California Edison at 800-611-1911 or log on to https://www.sce.com.